scipy/scipy/doc/source/tutorial/optimize.rst

         & 4x_1 + 4x_2 + x_4 = 60\\
         & x_i \geq 0 ,

-We need some mathematical deformations to convert the target problem to the form of :func:`linprog`.
+We need some mathematical manipulations to convert the target problem to the form accepted by :func:`linprog`.

 First of all, let's consider the objective function.
 The problem has 4 decision variables :math:`x_1, x_2, x_3, x_4`.
 We define a vector of decision variables :math:`x = [x_1, x_2, x_3, x_4]`.
-The problem want to maximize the objective function, but :func:`linprog` can accept a minimization problem.
+We want to maximize the objective
+function, but :func:`linprog` can only accept a minimization problem.
 This is easily remedied by converting the maximize :math:`29x_1 + 45x_2` to minimizing :math:`-29x_1 -45x_2`.
 Also, :math:`x_3, x_4` are not shown in the objective function.
-That means the weights elements of the objective function for :math:`x_3, x_4` are zeros.
+That means the weights corresponding with :math:`x_3, x_4` are zero.
 So, the objective function can be converted to:

 .. math::
         \min_{x_1, x_2, x_3, x_4} \ -29x_1 -45x_2 + 0x_3 + 0x_4